rackerlabs/support-how-to/content/cloud-servers/using-cloud-servers-tags.md

 #### Operating system

-Tags can let you quickly see which servers are running Linux or Windows, or what Linux distributions are being used on each server (like Ubuntu or CentOS).
+Tags can let you quickly see which servers are running Linux or Windows, or what Linux distributions are being used on each server (like the Ubuntu operating system or CentOS).

 ### Summary